TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/default_styles.md

 ### Default styles

-As you have worked on projects, you likely observed default styles applied to certain elements, such as larger and bolder headings on `h1` elements and blue, underlined links on `a' elements.
-There is a good chance you struggled with default margins and padding.
-These styles are part of the user-agent stylesheets, ensuring basic styling for webpages without CSS.
-However, you may often need to override these styles as a developer.
-It's worth noting that user-agent stylesheets can vary slightly between browsers, though the differences are less significant today compared to older versions.
+As you have worked on projects, you likely observed default styles applied to certain elements, such as larger and bolder headings on `h1` elements, and blue, underlined links on `a' elements.
+There is also a good chance you struggled with things like default margins and padding.
+These styles are part of the user-agent stylesheets, ensuring basic styling for webpages without CSS, and can vary slightly between browsers.
+However, you may often want to override these styles as a developer.

 To address inconsistencies across browsers and establish a consistent starting point for styling, some developers started using CSS resets.
 These resets are stylesheets containing CSS rules aimed at altering or removing the defaults set by user-agent stylesheets.
 Using them can help achieve consistency, and can provide a clean slate for developers to apply their styles without interference.